This post is about how to build a growth-focused SaaS SEO strategy.

 - “Grow my business”

-At this stage in the buyer’s journey, they are just beginning their research process.
+At this stage in the buyer’s journey, they’re just beginning their research process.

-This means that only a small percentage of the visitors (usually fewer than 1%) will come to your site, read this content, and immediately convert into a customer.
+This means that only a small percentage of visitors (usually less than 1%) will read this content and immediately convert into a customer.

 But that’s okay.

-The goal that you set for this content should be to fill the top of the funnel–create a pool of prospective buyers who are entering a sales cycle and are likely to make a purchase decision in the near future.
+The goal you set for this content should be to fill the top of the funnel.
+That is, create a pool of potential buyers who are entering your sales cycle.
+They might not convert right away, but they’re likely to make a purchase decision in the near future.

 As part of your overall SEO strategy, your goals for this content are straightforward: